Tim Leiweke: Personal life

 Leiweke is married to Bernadette.
 They have one daughter, Francesca, who is married to Troy Bodie, both a pro hockey scout and a former player with the Toronto Maple Leafs.
 As of 2024, Francesca is the chief operating officer for her father's company, Oak View Group.

 Tim's younger brother, Tod Leiweke, is the chief executive officer and president of the Seattle Kraken of the NHL; Tod was the chief operating officer of the NFL from 2015 to 2018.

+Leiweke invested in EFL Championship club Bolton Wanderers in July 2026, and joined its board of directors.